expenture/Expense/README.md

 For this reason, `PUT` methods are not provided for some APIs.

-#### Value Unit

-All money values like `amount` or `balance` are integers represented in 1,000/1 degrees, irrelevant to currency.
-That is, the programmatic money value `1234567` should be displayed as `$ 1,234.567`.

 #### JSON Schema

-The returned resource will be wrapped in a `object`, with their `type` as the key:
+The returned resource will be wrapped in a object, with their type as the key:

 ```json
 {